arunkrishnamoorthy/UI5_Code_Snippets/expression binding/readme.md

 if the condition is true, the true statement after the question marks gets executed. if the condition is false, the false statement after the colon gets executed.

-Formatting data based on true or false value.
+Expression check based on true or false value.

 ```xml
 <Text text="Hello world!" visible="{= ${bindingAttribute} ? false : true }"></Text>
 ```

-Formatting data based on simple value check.
+Expression check based on simple value check.
 ```xml
 <ObjectListItem
             title="{invoice>Quantity} x {invoice>ProductName}"